Hacker News

 ps: how many CL shops are out there ?
 I'd work near free just to try a CL team once.

-2 hours ago by dasyatidprime
+4 years ago by dasyatidprime

 CLOS (as you presumably know) models method application as calls to generic functions, instead of the now-more-mainstream Smalltalk-like message-dispatch approach which Python uses.
 The latter allows for things like overriding __getattr__ to intercept ‘all’ method calls and property accesses, for which I don't think there's any equivalent in CLOS.